PacificWord70/PityPointPartner/README.md

 The JSON files are examples of formatting since I did not want to include member's Discord ID numbers.
 (Just remove "-example" from the files)
 Also the role ID number need to be changed to work as intended.

+Follow the tutorial for the link above to setup Node and Ngrok if you are wanting to actually run this bot.

 This project is being discontinued since the guild has merged.
 Long live Street Rats :)